MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-firewall-manager/includes/1-introduction.md

 ## What will we be doing?

 We'll analyze the capabilities and benefits of using Firewall Manager.
-You'll know when to: <!-- ID/SME: Why are the items in the following list bolded?
-I don't see any requirement in the template for use of bold, and per MS style, we should use italic font if we want to emphasize something.
-Please fix globally if you've bolded similar lists in other units. -->
+You'll know when to:

 - **Launch**: Why should you use Firewall Manager?
 - **Manage**: How can Firewall Manager help you manage your cloud-based security perimeters?